COVID-19 Business Update

 During WWII, suits became more popular than tuxedos as the nation faced war once again, but by the 1950s, it was time to let loose again.
 Tuxedos made another comeback—this time with unique patterns and colors.
 Black tie surpassed white tie in popularity and notch lapels rose in popularity.

-In the 1970s, tux style took a disco turn.
-Large bow ties and lapels, loud colors and patterns and bell-bottom style pants hit the scene.
+In the 1970s, the tux style took a disco turn.
+Large bow ties and lapels, loud colors and patterns, and bell-bottom style pants hit the scene.

-Tuxedo styles returned to more classic look during the 1980s, and by the 2000s business-casual became more popular than tuxes.
-Shiny black suits, colored shirts and coordinating accessories were common.
+Tuxedo styles returned to a more classic look during the 1980s, and by the 2000s business-casual became more popular than tuxes.
+Shiny black suits, colored shirts, and coordinating accessories were common.

 Now, the tuxedo is back and better than (almost) ever!
 Midnight blue gains popularity again and looks return to the more traditional threads worn in the 30s.
 Shawl and peak lapels make a comeback.

 How do you like your tux style?
 Late 2000s monochrome or classic 1930s midnight blue?
 Either way, you can’t go wrong with a well-tailored and accessorized tuxedo for a big night out.
 It’s an elegant look that will stand the test of time.